 France has several kinds of taxes (such as inheritance tax and corporate tax), but income tax is generally the most important one.
 In France, income tax is not taken out of employees’ salaries, so everyone has to fill out a French tax return.

-If you are a non-resident, you will have to pay 20% income tax on any income earned in France.
+If you are a non-resident, you must pay 20% income tax on any income earned in France.
 For residents, tax rates in France are currently:

 For everyone to enjoy the benefits the French state provides, social security is mandatory for all workers in France.
 Employers generally take care of this for you, taking out about 9.2% of your employment income to go towards social security.